CS126SP20/final-project-rrshen/DEVELOPMENT.md

         - TO DO:
             - [x] Finish Bird() class
             - [ ] Create different birds
+                - *Or remove the relevant functions in bird.h*
             - [x] Add `q` as a quit button
             - [x] Add `n` as a new game button?